2i2c-org/team-compass/engineering/workflow/1-week-iteration-worklflow.md

 **Retrospective**
 - Duration: 1hr
 - What’s the most important thing that we need to learn to improve each iteration
-- Push filling the board outside of the sync time - _Concern: Getting people online at the same time is a lot of effort, and we should protect our synchronous time for synchronous activities (i.e. discussion and alignment) We shouldn’t be spending precious synchronous time watching either other silently write things down._
+- Push filling the board outside of the sync time - _Concern: Getting people online at the same time is a lot of effort, and we should protect our synchronous time for synchronous activities (i.e. discussion and alignment) We shouldn’t be spending precious synchronous time watching each other silently write things down._

 **Sync alignment**
 - Duration: 15 mins?